 HVMA/Atrius Health Clinical Sites and Patient Care Preceptors

-Sessions with BWH and HVMA subspecialists are integrated into the outpatient rotations so that all graduates are exposed to the full spectrum of outpatient management and learn advanced techniques in the care of complex patients.
-Throughout the residency, the diverse patient population within HVMA provides residents with a full range of clinical training opportunities in a highly-developed practice setting.
+Sessions with Brigham and HVMA/Atrius Health subspecialists are integrated into the outpatient rotations so that all graduates are exposed to the full spectrum of outpatient management and learn advanced techniques in the care of complex patients.
+Throughout the residency, the diverse patient population within HVMA/Atrius Health provides residents with a full range of clinical training opportunities in a highly-developed practice setting.